oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

      ```

 ### Example of Output
-You should see output similar to the following in the console for the GZIP and SNAPPY versions, respectively:
+You should see output similar to the following in the console for the GZIP and Snappy versions, respectively:
 #### GZIP Example Output
 ```
 Using GZIP decompression